New to the School and interested in enrolling? Learn more here.

 Yes!
 Students not taking private lessons at Hoff-Barthelson are invited to enroll in classes and ensembles on an a la carte basis.

 Where can I find a list of classes and ensembles offered by the School?

 For an overview of the School and its offerings, view our catalog.

 Use the links below to view or download up-to-date listings of our 2023-24 class and ensemble offerings which includes class descriptions, meeting days and times.

 Does the Music School offer financial aid?

-What is Dalcroze Eurhythmics for young children?
+What is Dalcroze Eurhythmics?

 The approach encourages learning through active participation in a relaxed setting, utilizing singing, movement and improvisation.
 Children develop inner hearing, rhythmic sensitivity and familiarity with elementary note-reading.